cssr4africa/naoqi_driver/README.md

 Warning: `naoqi_driver` for melodic and greater have to be used for robots running NAOqi 2.9 and greater.

-Warning: If you have a `connection refused error` such as [this issue](https://github.com/ros-naoqi/naoqi_driver/issues/162) when using robots running NAOqi 2.8 and greater, please try to give `nao_port:=9503` explicitly.

 ## Check that the node is running correctly